Canada Parents and Grandparents Program 2025: Complete Guide to PGP Sponsorship (July 28 Launch)

 Long-Term Commitment:

-As part of your sponsorship undertaking, you are legally required to cover your sponsored family members’ basic needs, including food, shelter, and healthcare costs not covered by the province.
+In addition to the government permanent residence fees, as part of your sponsorship undertaking, you are legally required to cover your sponsored family members’ basic needs, including food, shelter, and healthcare costs not covered by the province.
+This includes financially supporting the principal applicant as well as any dependents you have sponsored.
 If they use government assistance, you must repay it.
 This responsibility lasts for 20 years (or 10 years in Quebec).

 Success Tips & Common Mistakes